lmapii/practical-zephyr/02_devicetree/readme.md

 In case you've already had an experience with `devictree`s, a short heads-up: We will _not_ define our own, custom board, and we will _not_ describe memory layouts.
 This is a more advanced topic and goes beyond this guide.
 With this chapter, we just want to have a detailed look and familiarize with the tool and files.

 TODO: History?
 Honorable mention of Linaro?

+Separating syntax from semantics since both at once can be a bit overwhelming, and for devicetree, repetition can't hurt, so we'll have _another_ look in the semantics chapter.
+More experienced readers might also find it awkward, but when learning I found the mention of "bindings" a bit annoying since i was still looking at the syntax.

 ## Prerequisites